 Retention

 For many business owners, customer retention is one of the ultimate goals.
-Getting a lot of sales is definitely a good thing but getting a lot of repeat customers and building a loyal client base is much better.
+Getting a lot of sales is a good thing but getting a lot of repeat customers and building a loyal client base is much better.
 If your customers repeatedly choose your products or services over similar ones from other brands, then it’s certainly a positive sign.

 Task Success